thenativeweb/tourism/README.md

 At the moment, installation of this module must be made manually.

+Please note that in the `package.json` file you only need to add tourism and `grunt` itself as a dependency.
+You do **not** have to add any plugins, tourism takes care of that automatically.

 ## Quick Start

 First you need to create a file called `Gruntfile.js`.
 Then, instead of the usual content, use the following lines of code to enable code analysis and execution of unit tests.